myusri/Magneto/README.md

 # MQTT Home Simulator

-Simulating smart lighting in a small home using MQTT.
+Smart lighting in a simulated home using MQTT.

 A simulated home consisting of a number of smart light bulbs in a number of areas -- living room, kitchen and outside.